 (A) For Developments located in an Urban Area:

 (i) An Application may qualify to receive points if the Development Site is located in a distinct area that was once vital and has lapsed into a situation requiring concerted revitalization, and where a concerted revitalization plan has been developed and executed.
 The area targeted for revitalization must be larger than the assisted housing footprint and should be a neighborhood or small group of contiguous neighborhoods with common attributes and problems.
-The concerted revitalization plan that meets the criteria described in subclauses (I) - (IV) of this clause:
+The Application must include a copy of the plan or a link to the online plan and a description of where specific information required below can be found in the plan.
+The concerted revitalization plan, which may be a Tax Increment Reinvestment Zone (“TIRZ”) or Tax Increment Finance (“TIF”) or similar plan, must meet the criteria described in subclauses (I) - (IV) of this clause:

 (I) The concerted revitalization plan must have been adopted by the municipality or county in which the Development Site is located.
 The resolution adopting the plan, or if development of the plan and budget were delegated the resolution of delegation and other evidence in the form of certifications by authorized persons confirming the adoption of the plan and budget, must be submitted with the application.